Do I Need An EPC To Sell My Home?

 Have a search online to check, and bear in mind that an EPC expires ten years after it was conducted.
 If expired, it’ll need a renewed one.

 Hefty Penalties Linked To Non-Compliance

-If you’re selling, or are a landlord, and your property doesn’t have an EPC.
-Get it arranged to be sorted out as soon as possible!
+If you’re selling, or are a landlord, and your property doesn’t have an EPC, you will need to get it arranged as soon as possible!

 Under current laws, you could face penalty fines of up to £5000.
 If you think you can manage to escape under the radar, this fine increases to £30,000 in 2025.

 For the sake of up to £100, I would recommend you get an assessor to complete their assessment to get a valid EPC in place.